eternal-flame-AD/pow-buster/README.md

 ## Limitations

-We took some shortcuts and it is not a completely general solution.

-- Currently only supports about 90.62% of the sites, applicability is a periodic function of the salt length.

-  This also means optimizations that depend on a specific salt length are not done.

-  If you want an "always works" solution implement yourself, it's not that complicated, just that it is much harder to provide a single generic solution to cover every subcase of the remaining 9.38%.
+We assume you have a relatively modern and powerful platform, specifically:

 - Requires AVX-512 CPU or a [wgpu](https://wgpu.rs) compatible GPU
-- Only builds on nightly Rust because avx512 intrinsics are not stable yet
+- Only builds on nightly Rust because avx512 intrinsics are not stable yet, it also currently doesn't build on non-x86_64 targets.
 - This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser) is about 0.03%, the GPU solver has much lower failure rate.
 - The WGSL implementation is not optimized for performance, it has some major problems:
   1. Didn't use vectorized arithmetic.